irsa-ashraf/toxic-language-filter/yifu/README.md

-# CNN Language Model for Identifying Toxic Languages from Online Comments
+# CNN Language Model for Toxic Languages Classification

 ## About this project